MVNU Celebrates 47th Annual Homecoming with Alumni and Friends

 “It was truly a great privilege to be the storyteller for Cougar sports for 21 years,” said Parsons.
 “Getting to watch great coaches and student-athletes work hard to be their best both in sports and in life and then sharing those stories with as many people as possible was a very rewarding experience for me.

 “However, most importantly, it’s the relationships that I cherish the most.
 Every year, I was blessed with a new group of freshmen and transfers with unique abilities and stories to add to the rich history that was already being written.
 It truly was a tremendous blessing to cross paths with so many great people during my time at MVNU.”

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 32 states and 19 countries/U.S. territories.

-posted about 1 month agoMVNU Alumnus Keeps Business Simple
+posted 5 months agoMVNU Alumnus Keeps Business Simple